On this dayJul 13, 1929

 White Mob Forces 200 Black People Out of North Platte, Nebraska

 The day before, two white police officers responded to a domestic violence call at the North Platte home of a Black man named Louis "Slim" Seeman.
 When Mr. Seeman allegedly shot and killed one of the officers, a mob of white men and police descended on his home and trapped him inside of a chicken coop on the property.
-The mob doused the coop with gasoline and set it ablaze with Mr. Seeman inside; when his body was pulled from the wreckage, it was clear he had died from a gunshot wound -- either by his own hand or fired by a member of the mob.
+The mob then doused the coop with gasoline and set it ablaze with Mr. Seeman inside; when his body was pulled from the wreckage, it was clear he had died from a gunshot wound—either by his own hand or fired by a member of the mob.

 A county sheriff later commented, “It was the understanding when they left that they were to stay away.
 The idea is to keep them out.”